Admission to the Interaction Design Program is a competitive selection based on:

 Once you are satisfied with your portfolio and have uploaded all of your supporting documents, you can submit your application for review.
 A $35 USD non-refundable application fee will be charged at the time of submission.

 Note: No applications will be reviewed prior to submission.
 Applicants must click the SUBMIT button in SlideRoom to finalize the application in order for us to process the application.

 Upon submitting your application through ECU’s online platform, SlideRoom, applicants will be asked to schedule an in-person interview.
 The purpose of the interview is to assess the candidates’ likelihood of successful program completion.

 Arrive promptly, plan to stay for the duration of the appointment and be prepared to answer a series of questions about your goals and portfolio submission.
 For those outside of the local area, alternate online interviews may be arranged.
 Interview location details will be emailed prior to the interview date.

 As a result of the interview and portfolio review applicants may be offered a seat in the program, placed on a waitlist, or asked to reapply to the following intake.
 Applicants will be notified of their admissions status via email within 10 days from the date of their interview.

 Upon acceptance students are required to secure their spot with a $1,000 non-refundable deposit.
 This deposit is due within 7 calendar days of receiving notification of your acceptance to the program.
 Accepted applicants who fail to deliver their deposit on time may lose their place in the program.

 4. Accept Offer of Admission

 Admission to the Interaction Design Essentials Program is confirmed when the remaining tuition balance is paid.
 The deadline and directions for your tuition payment will be in your acceptance letter.
 Tuition payment can be made online, over the phone, or in person at the Continuing Studies department.
 Accepted methods of payment are cash, credit or debit.
-Your full tuition will be due before the start of the program.